El Rubius: Career

-First channel and beginnings (2006-2011)
+First channel and beginnings (2006–2011)

-Rubén Doblas Gundersen created his first YouTube channel on 2006 under the name of "elrubius".
-He claimed this channel to be a play on words referring to his name and the fact that he had blonde hair when he was little.
+Rubén Doblas Gundersen created his first YouTube channel in 2006 under the name "elrubius".
+He claimed this channel to be a play on words, referring to his name and the fact that he had blonde hair when he was little.
 His first video "The audience" was uploaded on 8 December 2006.
 His video was a montage of the video game Grand Theft Auto IV in English.
-During 2011, he began regularly uploading videos of montages of the newer video game Skyrim, to which Rubius commented on unusual and humorous situations.
+During 2011, he began regularly uploading videos of montages of the newer video game Skyrim, where Rubius commented on unusual and humorous situations in-game.
 In January 2012, despite the growing popularity of his videos, he announced that he would change his channel because the one he had at that time could not be associated with a contract with Machinima Network, Inc. This was due to uploading three copyright infringement complaints on YouTube.

-Growth and popularity (2012-2013)
+Growth and popularity (2012–2013)

 On 19 December 2011, El Rubius created another channel under the name of "elrubiusOMG".
 In January, he began to reupload his old The Elder Scrolls V: Skyrim montages, in addition to other montages in which he commented on situations of various video games such as Battlefield and Happy Wheels.
 At this time, it was a very popular format on the platform.
 Rubius was one of the pioneers in making this type of videos known in the Spanish-speaking community.
 Its popularity began to increase dramatically.
 On 28 January 2012, he created the video "MI CARA".
 He revealed his identity for the first time on YouTube there.
 At this time, he created a segment on his channel called "(X video game) in 1 minute".
-He tried to summarise a video game in an ironic and humorous way there.
+In these videos, he tried to summarise a video game in an ironic and humorous way.
 This section became one of the most viral sections on YouTube in Spain at this time.

-On 14 March 2012, he uploaded a parody of Chayanne's song "Torero", to which he modified its title and lyrics to "Minero", alluding to the Minecraft video game.
+On 14 March 2012, he uploaded a parody of Chayanne's song "Torero", where he modified its title and lyrics to "Minero", alluding to the Minecraft video game.
 The song was based on the parody.
 Because the popularity of the video game was emerging at that time, the video became extremely viral.
 Today, it is the most viewed video in the channel's history, with almost 100 million views.
-The popularity of the channel and Rubius continued to rise and rise.
-On 27 April 2012, the channel reached 100,000 subscribers, to which Rubius celebrated by streaming on YouTube, answering questions from his followers.
+The popularity of Rubius and the channel continued to rise and rise.
+On 27 April 2012, the channel reached 100,000 subscribers, which Rubius celebrated by streaming on YouTube, answering questions from his followers.